 Barclay 51819 Black curved rectangular wooden case light brown plastic speaker fret cream knobs and pushbutton waveband selector, magic eye tuning indicator EM80 ECH81 ECH81 EL84 EZ80 Long, medium and short wave.
 Ferrite aerial Yugoslavia.
 One of these sets was sold for £30 on http://www.radiovs.co.uk/ and another on eBay for £22

-I have had this radio for nearly 20 years and have switched it on only very rarely.
+I have had this radio for 0ver 20 years and have switched it on only very rarely.
 I have been intrigued to know more about it.
 Recently I received a schematic of a similar radio (RR230) from Almir Agic, a collector of old ex-Yugoslavian radios from Bosnia and Herzegovina.
-Have a look at his website if you are interested in Yugoslavian radios: www.geocities.com/muderis22

 This has led me to remove the chassis from the case and investigate further, but its date of manufacture is still a puzzle.

 The 50+50 MFd electrolytic is date stamped 5-49 so I guess it was probably made in 1949, however the dial indicates something else!
 "MV Caroline" is on the dial at about 200m and "Droitwitch" at about 270m.
 Radio Caroline came on air in May 1964 on 199m medium wave.
 As you can see the inside of the cabinet is stamped 114-66, so maybe it was made in 1966, but why then does it have Long, Medium and Short wave but no VHF band as most sets of this period would have done?
 You will note that it has a ferrite rod aerial which to me suggests it was made after 1953.